-Here are some of the things that clients hire me to create.
+Here are some of the things that people hire me to design.

-A company’s logo, whether that’s a wordmark, symbol, or both, is often the first visual association a potential customer will have with a brand.
-Use of the mark across every touchpoint will boost recognition rates, and, coupled with a positive brand experience, can help generate repeat business and increased profits, as well as instilling trust among customers.
+Your company’s logo, whether that’s a wordmark, symbol, or both, is often the first visual association a potential customer will have with your brand.
+Proper use of an appropriate, distinctive, memorable mark will boost recognition rates, and, coupled with a positive brand experience, can help generate repeat business and increased profits, as well as instilling trust among your customers.

 This is particularly helpful for medium-to-large-sized organisations where more than one person is responsible for handling the visual identity.
-Here are some examples: Brand identity style guides from around the world (on logodesignlove.com).
+You’ll find some examples in these style guides from around the world (on Logo Design Love).

-These miniaturised icons can drive home a brand’s essence by showing that attention is paid to the smallest details.
+These miniature icons can drive home your brand’s essence by showing that careful attention is paid to the smallest details.

-A promotional brochure, an annual report, sales literature, a menu — whatever gets the right message across at the right time.
-Depending on scope and page-count, a different designer might be recommended.
+A promotional brochure, an annual report, sales literature, a restaurant menu — whatever gets your message across where your ideal customers are found.

-A store-front, an office reception, a billboard, from 2ft to 20ft tall, wherever it appears, signage should identify, advertise, and tell a story.
+A store-front, an office reception, a billboard, from 2ft to 20ft tall, wherever it appears, signage should identify, advertise, and give the right impression.

 Anything disposable and used for a limited time (paper cups, tote bags, pens, pencils, etc.).

-For specific requirements or any questions, please ask.
+For specific requirements or any questions, by all means ask.